sheillamacharia/aviation_risk_insights/README.md

 # Summary of Key Findings:

-1. Aircraft Type Matters: A small subset of aircraft types account for the majority of accidents.
-Some models not only appear frequently but also have higher severity rates.
+ 1. Aircraft Type Matters: Most accidents involve a small subset of aircraft types.
+Certain models have higher rates of severity in addition to being more common.

-2. Severity Patterns Differ: Accident severity is not uniform across aircraft — specific types show higher fatality ratios, meaning interventions should prioritize these models.
+ 2. Patterns of Severity  Differ: The severity of accidents varies among aircraft types; certain models have higher fatality ratios, so interventions should give priority to these models.

-3. Operational & Geographic Risks: Trends show accident concentration in specific regions and among certain operators, suggesting targeted regulatory oversight and training could reduce risk.
+ 3. Operational & Geographic Risks: Patterns indicate that certain operators and geographical areas experience a higher concentration of accidents, indicating that risk could be decreased by focused regulatory supervision and training.

 # Business Implication:
-By focusing safety measures on high-risk aircraft types, operators, and regions, stakeholders can reduce the likelihood and severity of future accidents.
+Stakeholders can lessen the possibility and severity of future accidents by concentrating safety measures on high-risk aircraft types, operators, and geographical areas.

 # Link to Interactive Dashboard